Kenix3/libultraship/README.md

 Please see [CONTRIBUTING.md](https://github.com/Kenix3/libultraship/blob/main/README.md) file for more information.

 ## Versioning
 We use semantic versioning.
-We have defined the API as `every C linkage function, variable, struct, class, public class method, or enum included from libultraship.h`.
+We have defined the API as: every C linkage function, variable, struct, class, public class method, or enum included from libultraship.h.

 ## Building on Linux/Mac
 ```